City block: Perimeter block

 A perimeter block is a type of city block which is built up on all sides surrounding a central space that is semi-private.
 They may contain a mixture of uses, with commercial or retail functions on the ground floor.
 Perimeter blocks are a key component of many European cities and are an urban form that allows very high urban densities to be achieved without high-rise buildings.

-Uses
+Use of term

 As an informal unit of distance

-In North American English and Australian English, the word "block" is used as an informal unit of distance.
-For example, someone giving directions might say, "It's three blocks from here".
+In North American English and Australian English, the word block is used as an informal unit of distance.
+For example, someone giving directions might say, "It's three blocks from here", meaning either literally three blocks distant (in a city grid) or the equivalent of three blocks without a grid.

-Online

-There have been online innovations and websites such as msnbc.com-owned EveryBlock, which uses geo-specific feeds from neighborhood blogs, Flickr, Yelp, Craigslist, YouTube, Twitter, Facebook and other aggregated data to give readers a picture of what is going on in their town or neighborhood down to the block.
+Since there is no standard dimension for city blocks, and they are typically rectangular in shape, meaning a block in one direction is a different length than a block in another, colloquial directions involving blocks as proxies for measurements in feet or meters can be both imprecise and relative.